Travelling on the Manali to Leh bus service was a bitter sweet experience for me.

 On the way back, the driver kept asking us for money for copies of our passports.
 But, in the end we didn’t need any copies!

-Luckily, if you’re heading on the tourist bus, you’ll have safe drivers who will deliver you safely.
+Luckily, if you’re heading on the tourist Manali to Leh bus, you’ll have safe drivers who will deliver you safely.

 You have to think that these guys take on this journey once or twice every week.
 So, they know all the turns, the passes and how to handle vehicles coming the other way.
 I think our driver lost his temper once when a taxi was overtaking in the opposite direction and not paying attention.
 He shouted ‘OI!’ and threw a rock at the car.